chriscpan/disneyBnB/README.md

 [Details][phase-four]

-### Phase 5: Implement a Map Feature (~ 2 days)
+### Phase 5: Viewing Profiles(~1 days)
-A third party API, which can display Google Maps is used.
-Users can see where the locations will be located exactly in regards to a map.

-A split screen subview will be implemented to have the maps display and the location listing simultaneously.

-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.

-[Details][phase-five]
+I will add API routes to user profiles.
+Comments for profiles and listings will be added.
+Seed data for user profiles will also be created.

+A search bar will be added that updates in real time.

+[Details][phase-three]

 ### Phase 6: Touch Up (~ 2 days)
 Finish the CSS and find out if there are any glitches in the application.
 Refactor the code.

 [Details][phase-six]